hotosm/docs/docs/dev-guide/dep-management.md

 **It is recommended that versions should be pinned in an open ended way, using greater than or equal too (>=)**.

+> For this to work, a minimum required version of a dependency should
+> be established.
+There is little point pinning >= if a very up to
+> date version of a dependency is used (forcing the installer to update
+> to a very recent version).

 This ensures that a minimum version of the dependency is used, but does not prevent dependency upgrades for those using the package.